makersacademy/airport_challenge/README.md

 ## Getting Started

-require plane.rb and airport.rb irb or other Ruby interpreter.
+require plane.rb and airport.rb in irb or other Ruby interpreter.

 ## Comments